KFDA-TV: Chicago Hope controversy

 On October 14, 1999, KFDA preempted an episode of Chicago Hope in which Mark Harmon's character Jack McNeil says the word "shit" while amputating a boy's leg and replaced the show with local programming.
-The station's then vice president and general manager Mike Lee decided for the station to not to air the episode due to the curse word and later apologized to viewers for the network's poor choice, but not for the local decision to preempt.
+The station's then-vice president and general manager Mike Lee decided that the station would not air the episode due to the curse word and later apologized to viewers for the network's poor choice, but not for the local decision to preempt.